EnigmaticaModpacks/Enigmatica6/.github/README.md

 -   Things you find boring/tedious
 -   Things that need small optimizations, such as advancement text and textures.

-We would also appreciate if you let us know what you think of the gameplay and why, especially if you didn't like it :)

-Note: You do not have to use the below setup method, you can use the available files from CurseForge or Discord, however those are not updated as frequently as this repository.

 # Setup

 ### For Contributors and Testers